leoouma/Webmaps/README.md

 # Webmaps
-Fidling with LeafletJS to create some amazing maps
+Fidling with LeafletJS and Mapbox to create some amazing maps using some Kenyan Data